 What’s the Difference Between Wireless Charging and MagSafe? – UNIGEN

-Use Code "PREPAID10" and Get Instant 10% off on Prepaid Orders
+Extra 10% off on all Prepaid Orders

 It is extremely rare for wireless charging and MagSafe to be confused, as their functions appear to be very similar.
 But you must comprehend what wireless charging and MagSafe mean and how they work to be able to use them.